-If equipped with a remote start, the heated steering wheel will turn on automatically during a remote start along with the heated seats when it is cold outside.
+If equipped with a remote start heated steering wheel, the heated steering wheel will turn on automatically in remote start along with the heated seats when it is cold outside.
 The heated steering wheel indicator light may not come on.
+See Heated and Ventilated Front Seats \$\phi\$ 45